Enderby Associates Therapist's are: Ray Little and Jane Read

 Qualifications & Registrations: Cert.YCW, Dip.
 Counselling, Certified Transactional Analyst,

 Cert.
 Psychodynamic Supervision.

 Registered with the UK Council for Psychotherapy as a Psychotherapist and Supervisor.

-Ray is a trained and qualified practitioner with over thirty years' professional experience.
+Ray is a trained and qualified practitioner with over thirty five years' professional experience.
 He originally trained as a clinical transactional analyst (TA) and has since undertaken further in-depth study and training in psychodynamic approaches to therapy and supervision.
-He works as both a psychotherapist and a counsellor and is also a trainer and supervisor.
+His current approach consists of a combination of relational transactional analysis and psychodynamic theory.
+He works as both a psychotherapist and a counsellor and is also a supervisor and trainer.
 Ray is a member of the International Transactional Analysis Association (ITAA), Metanoia Institute, London and is a UKCP registered psychotherapist and supervisor.
 He abides by their codes of ethics and practice.
-He is also a member of Human Development Scotland (Formerly; SIHR), and a founding member of the International Association for Relational Transactional Analysis (IARTA).
+He is also a founding member of the International Association for Relational Transactional Analysis (IARTA).

 Ray is a visiting tutor at several institutes in Europe, including Institute of Psychotherapy Ljubljana, Slovenia; Metanoia Institute, London; Alcea Psychotherapy Madrid and Galena Institute, Madrid, Spain; and Ecole d'Analyse Transactionnelle-Lyon, France.